michaldudak/base-ui-bundler-tests/README.md

 ## Known issues

-- Node.js ESM app fails to run as Base UI depends on @mui/utils that does not conform to the ESM spec.
-- Parcel app doesn't work when dependencies are installed with pnpm.
+- Parcel app doesn't work out of the box.
+  It has to be configured to support export conditions in package.json.
+  The configuration must be present in the root package.json of the monorepo (https://github.com/parcel-bundler/parcel/issues/4155#issuecomment-2194126835).